maher2k0/mc-heston-option-pricing/README.md

 2. **Closed-Form Option Valuation (Heston and Nandi, 2000)**: Implementation of the analytical solution for option pricing under the Heston and Nandi framework.
 3. **Black-Scholes Model**: A benchmark comparison using the classic Black-Scholes option pricing formula.
 4. **Real Option Prices**: Validation of the models using real-world option prices from Yahoo Finance.
-5. **Parameter Estimation using Maximum Likelihood Estimation (MLE)**: Estimation of the Heston model parameters (e.g., mean reversion rate, long-term volatility, volatility of volatility and correlation coefficient) using historical asset price data.
+5. **Parameter Estimation using Maximum Likelihood Estimation (MLE)**: Estimation of the Heston model parameters:
+   - Mean reversion rate (κ)
+   - Long-term average volatility (θ)
+   - Volatility of volatility (σ)
+   - Correlation coefficient (ρ)

 # 📊 **Features**
 ✅ Monte Carlo simulations with the Heston model